simonox/smart-energy-monitor/software/flow/README.md

 ## First steps

-For debuging I allready Node-RED's own dashboard (sure, we are going to use Grafana, later).
+For debuging I already Node-RED's own dashboard (sure, we are going to use Grafana, later).

 ![Overview](./docs/images/1-overview.png)